 - Being paid a low salary

-- The amount of documentation which is required
+- The amount of documentation that is required

 In addition, among the nurses who reported being unsatisfied with their jobs, many of them showed interest in other options.
 For example, 28% of dissatisfied CNSs stated that they would be seeking out early retirement.
 Furthermore, 14% of dissatisfied LPNs reported that they were looking to leave the nursing profession to seek out other forms of employment.

 Thus, it’s fair to say that many nurses are not entirely satisfied with their jobs.
 While that is completely understandable, it’s important for nurses to feel a sense of happiness when it comes to their professional life.